zhongwangwei/zhongwangwei.github.io/_pages/about_FanHanwen.md

-Name: Xinyue Luo
+Name: Hanwen Fan

-Organization： Guangdong Urban & Rural Planning and Design Institute Co., Ltd. (广东省城乡规划设计研究院，GDUPI)
+Organization： Commercial Aircraft Corporation of China,Ltd. (中国商飞，COMAC)

-2021 -2023 : Master Student, [Sun Yat-sen University]
+2021 - 2023 : Master degree, [Sun Yat-sen University]

-Xinyue received her BS in Jiangxi Agricultural University, Nanchang, Jiangxi, China.
-She is a graduate student in Resources and environment study in School of Atmospheric Sciences, Sun Yat-Sen University, where her research is understanding the precipitation partitioning over land surface.
+Hanwen received her BS in Wuhan University, Wuhan, China.
+He completed a graduate degree in Resources and Environment Studies in the School of Atmospheric Sciences, Sun Yat-Sen University, where her research focused on developing an unstructured mesh generation system for land surface models.